 - Maddison 2008 database = the most extensive compilation of historical national accounts (The World Economy...
-2001, appendix) - See this excel file for a combination of Maddison series and official UN population series and WB GDP series for recent decades; see also Capital..., chap.1-2, & on-line appendix tables for chapter 1) - On the history of national accounts, see R. Stone, "The accounts of society", Nobel lecture 1984, and Vanoli 2002 - Since the 1930s-40s and until recently (≈ btw 1929 and 2008), national accounts were mostly about flows of output, income and consumption/invt, and not about stock of capital, assets & liabilities - Maddison: no data on capital stock (only GDP and population) - See lecture 2 on the history of measurement of capital and wealth; recent return to stock measurement (back to 18c-19c and to an earlier tradition of national accounts)
+2001, appendix) - See this excel file for a combination of Maddison series and official UN population series and WB GDP series for recent decades; see also Capital..., chap.1-2, & on-line appendix tables for chapter 1) - On the history of national accounts, see R. Stone, "The accounts of society", Nobel lecture 1984, and A. Vanoli, Une histoire de la comptabilité nationale, 2002 - Since the 1930s-40s and until recently (≈ btw 1929 and 2008), national accounts were mostly about flows of output, income and consumption/invt, and not about stock of capital, assets & liabilities - Maddison: no data on capital stock (only GDP and population) - See lecture 3 on the history of measurement of capital and wealth; recent return to stock measurement (back to 18c-19c and to an earlier tradition of national accounts)